NawabHost/bkash-tokenized-checkout-for-whmcs/README.md

 bKash Tokenized Checkout module allow you to integrate payment solutions with the WHMCS automation platform.

 ## ⚠️ Pro Version 👌
-We have paid version which includes a refund ability and simple to view gateway logs.
+We have a paid/pro version which includes refunds ability for each transaction and simple UI to view gateway logs.
 Can be purchased from [Nawab Host](https://my.nawabhost.com/cart.php?a=add&pid=164)

 ### Installation